evanfwelch/production-feature-engineering/PITCHME.md

 ---

 ## Overview

-- Fake Data Ecosystem |
+- Build a Fake Data Ecosystem |
 - Use a task scheduler |
-- Chunk your data wisely |
+- Chunk your "queries" wisely |
-- Use distributed processing |
+- Use distributed processing earlier thank you think

 ---